adithyaboyapati/Steel-Defect-Detection/README.md

 ## Final Model :

-We have created a Streamlit Application based on Xception pretrained model and our model will identify the type of defect based on images that were captured by a camera.
+I have created a Streamlit Application based on Xception pretrained model and our model will identify the type of defect based on images that were captured by a camera.

+## Future Scope:

+As part of future scope I will even use the image segmentation to detect where exactly the defect was present in the image.